PraveenTheHusky/Amazon_Web_Service/README.md

 -Working with Sagemaker:

-  Creating an instance.
+  -Creating an instance.
-  Creating dedicated role for your instance and giving access to use your S3 bucket.
+  -Creating dedicated role for your instance and giving access to use your S3 bucket.
-  Attaching policies we are going to use within our projects.
+  -Attaching policies we are going to use within our projects.